• Skip to primary navigation

 Why do I need to heat treat my flour?

-Do I have to use medjool dates or can I use other types of dates?
+Do I have to use medjool dates for this cookie dough?

 You can use any dates you like.
-I understand that medjool dates are a little more pricy.
-However, they are the best dates I have ever had.
-That is just my opinion.
-If you are using smaller dates, perhaps you could use two for every larger one medjool date.
+Medjool dates are a little more pricy, but also the tastiest, according to many people.
+If you are using smaller dates, perhaps you could use two for every one larger medjool date.

 Is edible cookie dough good for you?